SejalChaudhary29/SejalChaudhary29/README.md

-#  Hello World, I'm **Sejal Chaudhary**! 👋
+# Hello World, I'm Sejal Chaudhary! 👋

-Aspiring Software Developer with a passion for building intuitive and impactful web experiences.
-Currently pursuing a Master's in Computer Application, I am focused on enhancing my skills in **Java**, **JavaScript**, and **full-stack development**.
-I thrive in collaborative environments and continuously seek opportunities to contribute and grow in dynamic teams.
+Aspiring Software Developer passionate about creating intuitive and impactful web experiences.
+Currently pursuing my Master’s in Computer Application, I’m focused on enhancing my skills in Java, JavaScript, and full-stack development.
+I would enjoy working in collaborative settings and am always on the lookout for new opportunities to contribute and grow with dynamic teams.

+Feel free to check out my projects and connect with me!

 ## 🛠️ **Technologies & Tools**